ArturVargas/chipi-offramp/README.md

 3. On Stellar, the funds are routed through a custodial address that integrates with **MoneyGram Access**.
 4. The user receives a pickup code and can withdraw the funds at a MoneyGram location.

+## 📐 Architecture

+For a detailed overview of the system architecture, check out the [Architecture Documentation](./ARCHITECTURE.md).

 ## 🌐 Tech Stack

 - **Next.js (API Routes)** – for backend logic.